FordyceLab/ImageStitcher/README.md

 ### b.
 Micro-Manager .ome.tif stack imaging
-Micro-Manager can export and covert between flat and stacked images.
+Micro-Manager can export and convert between flat and stacked images.
 For simplicity, ImageStitcher only supports stitching the stacked .ome.tif Micro-Manager images.
 If you collected flat rasters, convert them to stacks using Micro-Manager before proceeding.

 **Structure (all exposure times and channels are stacked)**